VisualMQ/VisualMQ/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-VisualMQ is a 3D visualisation tool for the IBM MQ platform.
-As opposed to the current available inspection tools, VisualMQ aims to make inspecting IBM MQ instances more intuitive.

-Feature list:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+VisualMQ is a supportive application for IBM MQ systems.
+Created in Unity, VisualMQ is designed to create 3D representations of MQ systems.
+For this purpose, we have created novel 3D models representing the different components of MQ.
+VisualMQ is aimed at being a novel tool that revolutionizes the way end-users obtain an understanding of the systems functioning.
+As opposed to the current inspection methods for MQ systems,  the relationship between different components is emphasized and data is represented in such a way to make it as easy as possible to understand.

 ### Built With